-Dr. John Dehlin is a psychologist, researcher, non-profit CEO, and podcaster.
+Dr. John Dehlin is a researcher, non-profit CEO, podcaster, and coach.

 Private Practice: John’s private coaching practice, also focusing on religion and mental health, can be found here.